Learn-Write-Repeat/Open-contributions/Drishti_ML_ClassificationProblemEvaluation.md

 Imagine that if we predict COVID-19 residents as healthy patients and they do not need to quarantine, there would be a massive number of COVID-19 infections.
 Hence the cost of false negatives is much higher than the cost of false positives. <br><br>
 ![Image](https://miro.medium.com/max/1400/1*uLbVblrwaqf1-sVT5A4TRg.png) <br>
 Well, since missing important emails will clearly be more of a problem than receiving spam, we can say that in this case, FP will have a higher cost than FN.<br>

-Since we now know that FP and FN can leads to false predictions we need to minimize it.
+Since FN and FP leads to false predictions we need to minimize it. :arrow_lower_right:

-2. **Accuracy**
+2. **Accuracy** :100:

 It is one of the most simple and common classification metrics.
 It is determined by the total number of correct predictions divided by total number of predictions made for a dataset. <br>
 <pre>             total number of correct predictions